digitalronin/vagrant_rubyapp/README.md

-vagrant_ruby193
+vagrant_rubyapp
 ===============

-Vagrantfile and puppet recipes to create an Ubuntu 12.04 VM with ruby 1.9.3
+Vagrantfile and puppet recipes to create an Ubuntu 12.04 VM with ruby 1.9.3, nginx, passenger and mongodb

 Pre-requisites
 --------------